Raphael S. Ndingi Mwana a'Nzeki

-Raphael S. Ndingi Mwana a'Nzeki (25 December 1931—30 March 2020) was a Kenyan bishop of the Roman Catholic Church who served as archbishop of the Roman Catholic Archdiocese of Nairobi in Kenya.
-He had also served as the bishop of Machakos and Nakuru.
+Raphael S. Ndingi Mwana a'Nzeki (25 December 1931 — 30 March 2020) was a Kenyan bishop of the Roman Catholic Church who served as archbishop of the Roman Catholic Archdiocese of Nairobi in Kenya.
+He also served as the bishop of Machakos and Nakuru.

 Life

 Ndingi was born in the Mwala location in then Machakos district in colonial Kenya.
 He joined Kiserian Seminary after completing his primary school education.
 Ndingi sat for the Cambridge School Certificate privately and returned excellent results.
-He was then admitted to university (St. John Fisher College Rochester, NY, USA) where he pursued a BA degree in political science and history.
+He was then admitted to St. John Fisher College in New York, USA, where he pursued a BA degree in political science and history.
 He was ordained as a priest in 1961 and served under Archbishop J. J. McCarthy of the Nairobi diocese.
 He was ordained as a bishop in 1969 and served in that capacity in the dioceses of Machakos and Nakuru before being appointed as Coadjutor Archbishop of Nairobi in 1996 as an assistant to Cardinal Maurice Michael Otunga.
 He succeeded Cardinal Otunga on 21 April 1997 as the Archbishop of Nairobi.
 He was retired by Pope Benedict XVI on 6 October 2007 after attaining the age of 75 years.
 He was succeeded by the current Cardinal John Njue who was his assistant in Nakuru.

 Struggle for multiparty democracy

 Ndingi was one of the clergy who played an active role in the struggle for the reintroduction of multiparty democracy in Kenya.
 Although he was a moderate who tried avoiding inciting the public against the government, the atrocities committed by the repressive Daniel arap Moi regime forced him to publicly condemn the authorities.
-He is best remembered for opposing the KANU government's directive that forced voters to queue behind their preferred candidate (Mlolongo) and his confrontation of the provincial administration and the police for their role in political clashes of 1992 when 2000 people are reported to have died.
+He is best remembered for opposing the KANU government's directive that forced voters to queue behind their preferred candidate (Mlolongo) and his confrontation of the provincial administration and the police for their role in political clashes of 1992 when 2,000 people are reported to have died.